Rainism/peepingtom/README.md

 - Pages which use JavaScript to redirect the browser will show up as a blank screen shot in the report and the standard `200 OK` response headers will be displayed.
 - The TCP timeout can be adjusted within the setTimeout method call inside `capture.js`.

-### Changelog

-01.03.14

-- migrated from optparse to argparse.

-12.13.13

-- fixed the indefinite timeout bug in the cURL command.

-11.07.13

-- added the ability to store and view the source code of each target.
-- changed the cURL command to avoid using HEAD requests.

-08.09.13

-- added the ability to import Nmap files.
-- changed the "-n" argument to "-x" for XML input mode.

-07.03.13

-- removed PyQt4 support.
-- completely reorganized and optimized the codebase.
-- passed input requirements to PhantomJS.
-Input is now limited only to what PhantomJS allows (see Notes).
-- added the ability to import Nessus files.
-- added the ability to screenshot local files.
-- added full header infromation for all redirects and the final destination.
-- added clickable images for full size viewing.
-- added dynamic resizing of the html report.
-- added an option for setting the socket timeout.
-- modified reporting to group and sort results based on hash values of screenshot images.

-11.26.12

-- cleaned up the code for release.

-07.15.12

-- no longer freezes on redirects to 401 authentication.
-- stores each run in a unique directory.
-- shows headers for final destination rather than redirect.
-- denotes redirect next to the status header.